wadtech/statusmonitor/README.md

 then run `statusmonitor`.
 It will look in the current working directory for the config file, though it's recommended to supply the path to the file yourself (see below)
 You can

-cli options
+### Cli options

 ```bash
 -c    config file location.
 ```

-statusmonitor will start serving a status page (by default) at localhost:8080 attempt to connect to the ports defined and report on success for each.
+`statusmonitor` will start serving a status page (by default) at localhost:8080 attempt to connect to the ports defined and report on success for each.

-Statusmonitor speaks JSON, just send the correct request header `Accept: application/json`
+It speaks JSON, just send the correct request header `Accept: application/json`